Thanasi Kokkinakis: 2016: First injury-plagued year

-2017–2018: Return and victories
+2017–2018: Return and victory over world No. 1 Federer

 Kokkinakis' made his comeback at the Brisbane International after receiving a wildcard in doubles with Jordan Thompson.
 The duo made it to the final, defeating the top seeds en route, where they won the title, the first Australian duo to win the Brisbane International, defeating Gilles Müller and Sam Querrey.
 Kokkinakis was granted a singles wildcard at the Apia International, where he was scheduled to play Thompson in the first round, but withdrew due to injury.
 He subsequently withdrew from the Australian Open.
 In May, Kokkinakis returned to competitive play in doubles with Alex Bolt at Bordeaux Challenger where they reached the quarterfinals.
 Using a protective ranking, Kokkinakis played his first singles match since October 2015 at Lyon losing to Denis Istomin in straight sets.
 In June, Kokkinakis defeated Mikhail Youzhny at ‘s-Hertogenbosch.
 This was his first ATP tour win since August 2015.
 In the second round, he lost to Daniil Medvedev.
 The following week, Kokkinakis received a wildcard into Queen's where he defeated Milos Raonic in his opening match in straight sets to record his first top 10 victory.
 He lost to Daniil Medvedev in the second round for the second consecutive week.
 Entering the Los Cabos Open as a wildcard, Kokkinakis first defeated world no. 60 Frances Tiafoe in straight tie breaker sets.
 He then followed that with two more wins over Peter Polansky and Taylor Fritz to reach the semifinals.
 He then upset the first seed and Wimbledon 2017 semifinalist Tomáš Berdych to reach his first ATP final, losing to Sam Querrey.
 In August, Kokkinakis lost in round 1 of the US Open to Janko Tipsarević.
 This was his final match of the year and ended 2017 with a singles rank of 209.

-Kokkinakis commenced the year at the Australian Open, but lost to Daniil Medvedev in round 1.
+Kokkinakis commenced the year at the Australian Open, but lost to Daniil Medvedev in round one.

 In March, Kokkinakis lost qualifying for Indian Wells, before qualifying for the 2018 Miami Open where he defeated world No. 1 Roger Federer in the second round in three sets, 3–6 6–3 7–6, gaining the biggest victory of his career.
 He lost to Fernando Verdasco in the third round, in a close third-set tiebreaker.
 He suffered another setback when cracking a kneecap at the Monte Carlo Masters.

 In May, Kokkinakis lost in the second round of qualifying of the French Open and in June, in the third round of qualifying of Wimbledon.
 In July, Kokkinakis lost in the first round at Atlanta and Los Cabos, but reached the final of the doubles in Los Cabos.
 In August, Kokkinakis returned the Challenger Tour and won both the singles and doubles titles at Nordic Naturals.
 The victory marked Kokkinakis' second singles challenger title and first since 2015.